ms1963/markdown/README.md

 cd markdown-example
 ```

-2. Call
+2. Getting the library to your computer
 ```
 go get github.com/ms1963/markdown
 ```

-4. Initialize a New Go Module:
+4. Initialize a new Go module in your project directory:

 ```   go mod init markdown-example   ```